CefasRepRes/agriforwards-summer-school-2022/README.md

 ## The fish finder

-- [ ] Rob to flesh this out a bit more

 ### Introduction

-Software must navigate the (autonomous?) vessel to the fishing grounds, considering collision avoidance and minimising fuel costs.
+Software must navigate the autonomous vessel to the fishing grounds, considering collision avoidance and minimising fuel costs.

+- [ ] Rob to flesh this out a bit more detail and consult Kieran to try to make it realistic or at least plausible.

 ### Task

 Given data about bathymetry, windfarms and shipping (AIS), determine an optimal fishing location and plot a passage plan.
 Show your results on a map.

+- [ ] Rob to explore UKHO and other GIS data sets.
+Contact Paulette Posen (insight project, wrecks, GIS layers etc).

+AIS data?

+Consider using some kind of constraint satisfaction / linear optimisation framework?
+Random utility models are used in economics.
+Variables include cost, distance, probability etc.

+Fishing grounds are dependent on habitat, tidal aspects etc. but we will probably just use poetic licence and make up some suitable location.
+Also which species?
+Bait hook and line? etc.

 ### Notes